 have lead the department of Electrical Engineering to many victories in

 numerous national competitions.

 Honors and Vision

 belief in ‘manage and discipline’ and courses carefully planned by the

 Department of Electrical Engineering, our students performed well in

 both theoretic and practical sides of the field.
 We have received high marks in

 the IEET evaluation and the result is extraordinary, considering the

 postgraduate school has only been founded two decades ago.
-According to the
+With determination and

 resolution, students and faculty of this department are to achieve much more